Nikita777-coder/SwiftApp/README.md

 ## Available actions
 <details>
-  <summary> - Click the button increment. </summary>
+  <summary> Click the button increment </summary>
   This operation will increase the counter and sometimes print different messages in the top-center side.
 </details>